MiguelCLG/product-filter/README.md

+# Product Filter App

-# Overview
+## Overview

-The project relies on filtering a list of data with 2 types of filters and an operator.
-The filters are: Property names and Property values.
-The operator will be the relationship between the filter.
-Operators can be as described in the specification as such:
+This project focuses on filtering a list of data using two types of filters: **Property Names** and **Property Values**, along with an **Operator** that defines the relationship between the filters.
+The operators are:

 | Operator        | Description                                 |
 | --------------- | ------------------------------------------- |